 If you’re in Reims, come in and have a drink and sample the products that Aline and Eric have selected for their epicerie, a delicatessen, wine and food bar.
 The place is called Au Bon Manger, and we redid it for them last year.
 The great big tables welcome those w the good life, it’s a place filled with laughter, and the natural wines are exceptional!

 Where will you be over the next few months?

-We have many and varied projects in the next few months.
-The one we care about most is New York as a family in July.
-For now, you can find us at Maison Plisson 2.
+You can find us at Maison Plisson 2.
 We’ve found a beautiful selection related to the art of the table.
 It’s a delightful and lasting collaboration that makes us happy because we share the same values regarding good food and good eating.
 We are also active at Le Bon Marché in two different areas.
-One is on the first floor of the espace maison and the other on the second floor, above La Grande Epicerie.
+One is on the first floor of the espace maison and the other on the second floor, above La Grande Épicerie.
 We offer a beautiful selection of furniture, objects, crockery, textiles and other glassware… We also have the pleasure of being welcomed into Alix D. Reynis‘ sublime shop where we offer beautiful silver plated housewives, crystal, antique knife sets and furniture.
 There will also be new collaborations, projects, building sites, surprises and, always, new finds every day on our website and on Instagram!

 Photography: Valerio Geraci – Text: Caroline Balvay @thesocialitefamily